AValsamis/ports-service/README.md

 > In a production project it's recommended to introduce separate models for the repository layer to maintain separation of concerns and flexibility in future modifications.

 ### Repository
 The repository is responsible for persisting and retrieving ports.
 It provides methods for creating new records and updating existing ones.
-The repository implementation uses an in-memory database to store the ports.
+The repository implementation uses a Redis database to store the ports.

+Redis as a storage solution provides several advantages over an in-memory solution:
+1. Persistence: Redis allows data to be persisted to disk, ensuring that the port records are not lost in case of service restarts or failures.
+2. Scalability: Redis is designed to handle large datasets efficiently and can scale horizontally to support increasing port records.
+3. Concurrency: Redis handles concurrent access to data, enabling multiple clients to read and write simultaneously.

 ### Service
 The service layer acts as an interface between the repository and the domain logic.
 It provides methods for loading ports from the ports.json file, decoding the JSON data, and upserting the ports into the repository.
 It also includes validation to ensure the integrity of the port data.